October 10, 2024

 Even with an automated bidding strategy, you can't just sit back and let the algorithm do its thing.

+Instead, use the extra time to develop your campaign through ad testing and data analysis.
 Google Ads may be intelligent, but you must still monitor for issues and enhance ad quality.

 Conclusion